h45hc47/l2_tech_support/README.md

 Hello!

 Thank you for contacting us.
 I have analyzed your request and explain why it is not working and how to fix it.
 1. Non-existent REST endpoint — /api/v2/gettxout/<txid> is Bitcoin Core endpoint.
-In Blockbook REST you need to use `GET /api/v2/utxo/<txid>`.
+In Blockbook REST you need to use `GET /api/v2/utxo/<txid>` ([docs](https://github.com/trezor/blockbook/blob/master/docs/api.md#get-utxo)).
 2. The problematic syntax of curl is that you have a `--request GET \ --url` with \ and spaces in the middle of the string.
 This will break the shell command.
 3. API key header — there no need for the key.
+4. Attempt to get data from two addresses at once in one request — Blockbook REST endpoints expect a single resource in request (for example, /api/v2/address/<address>).
+A request for two addresses in the same URL at once will not work.
+You need to send separate requests for multiple addresses ([docs](https://github.com/trezor/blockbook/blob/master/docs/api.md#get-utxo)).

 ### Here is a corrected working example
 ```bash